 Concluding

-This is an extremely basic introduction of some of the most basic concepts that are often misunderstood when talking about copyright by members of the public.
+This is a basic introduction of some of the most basic concepts that are often misunderstood when talking about copyright by members of the public.
 Of course, there’s much more detail here, and I’m merely generalising to the point of being insulting.
 I hope that readers will find this short guide useful.
 Needless to say, this is not legal advice, otherwise it would have an invoice attached.

 Now I need to consider if the llama in the picture is the dummy, which would also make me a dummy.
 My head hurts.